memfault/interrupt/_drafts/faster-builds.md

 GCC for macOS, Linux, and Windows performed the best regardless of operating system, coming in just under 10 seconds.
 ARM Compiler 6 with Keil then IAR followed close behind.
 Keil with ARM Compiler 5 (armcc) was _much_ slower.
-If you are using armcc, I'd try to upgrade ASAP.
+If you are using ARM Compiler 5, I'd try to upgrade ASAP.

 ### ccache - Compiler Cache

 > NOTE: This is trivial to set up when using GCC + Make.
 It might be more
-> difficult or impossible with other build systems.
+> difficult or impossible with other build systems or compilers.

 ccache[^1] is a compiler cache that speeds up recompilation.
 It compares the input files and compilation flags to any previous inputs it has previously